skill-issue-org/web/challenges.md

 Every week, we'll post a new challenge in the **#weekly-challenges** channel.
 These challenges will *(probably)* change every week, but sometimes we might extend the retirement date to give you a bit more time to crack them, but generally, expect a fresh challenge each week to keep things interesting.

-Here's what we have in mind: New challenges will be posted every Monday and retired on Friday.
+Here's what we have in mind: New challenges will be posted every Monday and retired on Friday at 23:59:59 (GMT+7).
 On Sunday evening, we'll have a discussion on how to solve the challenge.
 We strongly encourage you to share your write-ups on the `#forum` *(tags: ctf)*.
 We'll select the best articles to highlight and discuss further.

 To submit a flag, simply use the slash command `/submit` on the Discord server.
 If you encounter any error messages, just ignore them and try submitting again.
 Persistence is key!